fbpx

 IS THE TAMAKI MAORI VILLAGE KID-FRIENDLY?

 YES.
-In fact, it was the highlight of Rotorua for my kids and they keep talking about it.
-It was such a fun Maori experience and I recommend it for any family heading to Rotorua with kids.
+In fact, it was the highlight of Rotorua for my kids, and they kept talking about it.
+It was such a fun Maori experience, and I recommend it to any family heading to Rotorua with kids.

-What Else to do in Rotorua with Kids?
+What else can you do in Rotorua with kids?

 HELL’S GATE